gary-archer/oauth.cloudnative.base/2-kind-persistent-volume/README.md

 # Pod High Availability

-Demonstrates surviving pod restart.
+Demonstrates deployment with persistent volumes so that pod deletion does not lose data.

 ## Dynamic Provisioning

+A deployment that deploys a single MySql pod within a stateful set.\
-A deployment that uses the `rancher.io/local-path` storageclass shipped with KIND.\
+It uses the default `rancher.io/local-path` storageclass shipped with KIND.\
-This provisions volumes dynamically for wordpress files and mysql data.
+The volumes store both mysql data and wordpress files.

 ## Deployment